 Tony Porter makes a call to men everywhere: Don’t “act like a man” and brake free of the “man box”.

-Telling powerful stories from his own life, he shows how this mentality, drummed into so many men and boys, can lead men to disrespect, mistreat and abuse women and each other.
+Telling stories from his own life, he shows how this mentality, drummed into so many men and boys, can lead men to disrespect, mistreat and abuse women and each other.

-Instead, let’s have a look at so many other inequalities around of which gender is just one of them.
-Let’s not forget about issues such as simply being different, religions & beliefs, race / color of skin / ethnic origin, sexual orientation, social status / background within society, disabilities and available funds.
+Instead, let’s have a look at so many other inequalities around of which gender is one of them.
+There are other issues such as simply being different, religions & beliefs, race / color of skin / ethnic origin, sexual orientation, social status / background within society, disabilities and available funds.